 - John 3:7; 19:39 – Nicodemus decided he wanted to walk with Jesus, so he eventually heeded the counsel to become a Christ follower.

-The reason He did this was because He wanted them to have a more substantive faith in the LORD, which meant their brother had to die (John 11:14-15).
+The reason He did this was that He wanted them to have a more substantive faith in the Lord, which meant their brother had to die (John 11:14-15).
 This kind of clear-headed thinking can happen when you want what God wants most of all.

 Too often we’re not thinking about what is best for our relationships.
 Our thoughts become confused by what we want rather than what God wants (John 4:34).
 What was best for Mary and Martha meant Jesus had to stand up and do a hard thing (Proverbs 27:6).

 It is impossible to serve two masters (Matthew 6:24).
-When our friends and family begin to master us, we will not be able to hear from the LORD and the help our friends need from us will be compromised.
+When our friends and family begin to master us, we will not be able to hear from the Lord, and we will compromise the help our friends need from us.

-When we try too hard for a desired outcome we will probably blow up the relationship.
+When we try too hard for the desired outcome, we will probably blow up the relationship.
 People rarely change when and how we want them to change.
 It nearly always takes more time than we prefer.

 “The things I have learned in forty years, you should be able to master in twenty years.” – Myopic Discipler